jazmineuno/JazmineGui/README.md

 You will need to copy the jazmine-php directory to your exe/build directory.

 You will also need a version of php for windows, extract the zip file and put in the exe/build directory.

+ALSO: you need Jazmined.exe and JazmineWalletd.exe copied to your exe/build directory.

 Copy the php.ini file in the jazmine-php directory to the php directory.